thundermagic/rpi_media_centre/README.md

 **DISCLAIMER: NOT ALL THE SERVICES ARE CREATED BY ME.
 I HAVE JUST PUT THEM TOGETHER.**

 Since this uses docker containers, it can be run on `amd64` platforms as well (i.e your windows or linux machine).
 This guide is generic, any platform specific changes would be highlighted with comments.
+This guide uses commands for `debian` and debian based systems (like `raspbian`).
+If you are using a different distro, please use the relevant commands.

 ## Isn't Raspberry Pi under powered to run a media centre?
 Raspberry Pi 4 actually makes a good low powered platform to run a home media centre system.
 It can't really handle video